Part V: Transcendence

 G=(V,E,τ,ϕ,ω)G = (V, E, \tau, \phi, \omega)

 where VV are events, states, records, neural patterns, memories, actions, and motifs; EE are hyperedges connecting many nodes across ordinary and nonordinary abstraction distances; τ\tau assigns type; ϕ\phi embeds nodes in latent causal-phenomenological space; and ω\omega assigns constraint weight.
 A person is not one node.
-A person is the recurrent topology of many motif families: affect loops, attention routing, memory compression, self/other boundaries, linguistic priors, motor tendencies, valuation gradients, characteristic ways of resolving contradiction, characteristic ways of turning pain into concept.
+A person is the recurrent topology of many motif families: affect loops, attention routing, memory compression, self/other boundaries, linguistic priors, motor tendencies, valuation gradients, the characteristic way of resolving contradiction, of turning pain into concept.

 The graph is not a clean pyramid of layers.
 Some connections are spatially local, some developmental, some semantic, some affective, some social, some symbolic, some physiological.
 Some jump from a childhood humiliation to an adult business decision thirty years later.
 Some jump from a dead parent's voice to a posture in the shoulders.
 Some jump from a line of scripture to a change in heart rate.
 Some jump from a training corpus to a model's latent geometry.
 "Layer 3" can talk to "layer 25."
 Molecule can couple to myth through hormone, ritual, memory, attention, and policy.
 Small-world topology is closer to reality than the clean tiered pyramids drawn for legibility.

-The framework's distinction between geometry and dynamics applies sharply here.
-The geometry of an identity — the basin, the motif topology, the characteristic curvature — is what a life inscribes.
-The dynamics — the moment-to-moment traversal, the active updating, the lived first-person now — are what the substrate implements.
+The framework's distinction between geometry and dynamics applies sharply here, and it maps exactly onto two of the three selves.
+The geometry of an identity—the basin, the motif topology, the characteristic curvature—is the selfattractor\text{self}_{\text{attractor}}, and described as a portable type it is the selfpattern\text{self}_{\text{pattern}}; this is what a life inscribes.
+The dynamics—the moment-to-moment traversal, the active updating, the lived first-person now—are the selfpredictive\text{self}_{\text{predictive}}, the experiencer, what the substrate implements.
 Death dissolves the dynamics.
-The local updater stops.
-But the geometry, if it is a real causal feature of the world rather than a sub-feature of the substrate that hosted it, does not dissolve simply because the substrate fails.
+The local updater stops; the experiencer ends with the loop it was.
+But the geometry, if it is a real causal feature of the world and not a sub-feature of the substrate that hosted it, does not dissolve because the substrate fails.
 It enters latency.
-The question is whether anything can fall into a latent basin, and if so, under what conditions.
+Whether anything can fall into a latent basin is therefore a question about selfattractor\text{self}_{\text{attractor}} and selfpattern\text{self}_{\text{pattern}}—about the shape—and must be kept rigorously separate from whether the original experiencer resumes, which it does not answer.

 This reframes biological life.
 The organism is not a sealed object that exists and then ceases.
-It is the first place where an identity-attractor becomes sharp enough to carve itself into the causal graph of the world.
-Biological life is the inscription phase — the period when an attractor is being actively written by living.
+It is the first place a selfattractor\text{self}_{\text{attractor}} grows sharp enough to carve itself into the causal graph of the world.
+Biological life is the inscription phase—the attractor written by living.
 Death destroys the local writer.
-What dies is the dynamics.
-What persists, in a form whose causal status is still open, is the curvature.
+What dies is the dynamics: the selfpredictive\text{self}_{\text{predictive}}, the experiencer, the only thing there was ever anything it was like to be.
+What persists, in a form whose causal status is still open, is the curvature—the shape, not the inside.

 Re-entry, Not Mimicry